-17) State income tax: all state income tax employer withheld
+17) State income tax withheld

 18) Local wages and tips

-19) Local income tax: all local income tax employer withheld
+19) Local income tax withheld

 Who Does and Doesn’t Get a W-2?

-- The employer paid the employee $600 or more in wages
+- The employer paid the employee $600 or more in wages for the year

-- The employer withheld Social Security or Medicare tax from wages of any amount
+- The employer withheld Social Security or Medicare tax from wages

 - The employer would have had to withhold income tax had the employee claimed an exemption from withholding on their Form W-4